-Wake Tech's EMS program runs a standard rotating series of classes and refresher courses for EMS professionals and those wishing to become an EMT.
+Wake Tech runs a standard rotating series of non-degree Emergency Medical Science classes and refresher courses for EMS professionals and those wishing to become an emergency medical technician.
 Additionally, the EMS program offers multiple specialty courses taught by award-winning and renowned faculty.
-Specific course hours and costs are available by clicking on the course in the reservation list at the bottom of the page.

 *Additional fees may be required based on course requirements.

 EMS professionals outside Wake County may qualify for a tuition waiver with a letter on official department letterhead indicating that the course is necessary for employment.
-This letter must include the student's documentation of active membership as a volunteer or paid staff and must have a date within the current semester.
+The letter must include documentation of the student's active membership as a volunteer or paid staff and must have a date within the current semester.
 A single letter can be used for multiple members from a single agency.

 EMS professionals within Wake County meeting the specifications above have been listed on a single letter provided by Wake County EMS under the provisions granted by the EMS System Plan to qualify for fee waiver status.